UvarovY/Avoiding-Stale-element-Exception/README.md

-There are several usefull fetures that I Used to use in while building test automation f-wks.
+*There are several usefull fetures for avoiding stale element exaption wtih DOM structure.*

  /**